Altinity/clickhouse-rpm-install/README.md

 In general, repositories are listed in `/etc/yum.repos.d` folder, so we need to add packagecloud.io repository description in there.

 This can be done either [manually](#manual-installation) or via [script](#script-based-installation), provided by packagecloud.io.
-In any case, as a result, we'll have ClickHouse packages available for installation via `yum`
+In any case, as a result, we'll have ClickHouse packages available for installation via `yum`.

-Let's start with script-based installation, since this approach seems easier.
+Let's start with script-based installation, since this approach looks like more user-friendly.

 ## Script-based installation
 For our convenience, packagecloud.io provides nice and user-friendly way to add repos with their script.
-All looks like some kind of magic.
+We'll need to download and run packagecloud's bash script, which will do all required steps.

 ### Install script
 Ensure `curl` is installed on the system